highest mountain peak in india

 • Habitat Range: Kanchenjunga encompasses a range of ecosystems, from subtropical forests at lower elevations to alpine meadows and snow-covered peaks at higher altitudes.
 This diversity in habitats supports a wide array of plant and animal species.

-• Climatic Zones: The region experiences various climatic conditions, from humid subtropical in the lower regions to cold alpine and polar climates in the higher altitudes.
+• Climatic Zones: The region experiences various climatic conditions, from humid subtropical in the lower areas to cold alpine and polar climates in the higher altitudes.
 This variation in climate further contributes to the diversity of life forms.

 2. Flora